A Notion of Uniqueness for the Adversarial Bayes Classifier: Examples

-The last three propositions in this section specify conditions under which one could hope that the boundary of the adversarial Bayes classifier would be within $\e$ of the boundary of the Bayes classifier.
+In each of the prior example distributions except \cref{ex:gaussians_equal_means}, the boundary of the adversarial Bayes classifier is always within $\e$ of the boundary of the Bayes classifier.
 If in addition the Bayes and adversarial Bayes classifiers have the same number of components, one can bound the minimal adversarial Bayes error in terms of the Bayes error rate and $\e$.